mscherotter/UniversalStickers/StickerApps.md

 # Sticker Hosts
 These application host the *Universal.Sticker.1* app extension and will be able to access the content of Sticker Apps
 * [Journalist](https://www.microsoft.com/store/apps/9wzdncrdkjj2)

+# Contributing
+Please make a pull request to add any Sticker apps or Sticker Hosts to the list.